 The first Beginner Yoga class you take is free though, so there’s really no reason not to give it a try!

-By this we’d finished our tea, we’d worked up quite the appetite.
+Having sipped about two pots of tea by this point, we decided it best to keep exploring.
 We emerged back into their perfectly landscaped garden and headed over to The Trough for brunch.

 Again, the only word I know to describe it is heaven.